Use your iPad as a second display for your Mac

 Note: Sidecar is a Continuity feature.
 To use Continuity features, your devices must have Wi-Fi and Bluetooth turned on, and meet system requirements.
 See the Apple Support article System requirements for Continuity on Mac, iPhone, iPad, iPod touch, and Apple Watch.

-Set Sidecar options
+Set up Sidecar

 If you’re not already connected to your iPad, click Display in Control Center or click the Display menu in the menu bar (if the menu is shown).